pideck/pideck/soundcards.md

 --------- | ----
 Furutech ADL GT40A | Is it USB class compliant?
 Furutech ADL Stratos | Is it USB class compliant?
-Pioneer DJ INTERFACE 2 | Is it USB class compliant?
 Novation Twitch | Does capture work in ALSA?
+Pioneer DJ INTERFACE 2 | Needs an ALSA driver
 Rane Sixty-Two | Is it USB class compliant?
 Reloop RMX-90 DVS | Needs an ALSA driver